 Ceramic is a thermodynamic material, it expands and contracts when it heats and cools.
 The platelet structure of well-made work is organized, and a finished piece of pottery generally returns to that structure once it cools.
 If not carefully crafted, a finished piece of pottery may soften a bit every time it heats and cools, fracturing or gradually losing strength.

 This isn’t much of an issue for pottery used at home, but high-temp dishwashers are often used in restaurants to sanitize tableware.
 Due to the heat and heavy use pottery gets in this environment, inferior work can quickly loose density and more easily break.
 Although it requires more time and skill to make, well crafted wheel-thrown tableware is ultimately a more enduring addition to your restaurant or home.

-dried creek bed clay assumes fractured patterns that resemble the hexagonal platelet shape
+Dried clay in a creek bed forms patterns that mimic the microscopic hexagonal platelet shape.